advaitb/ComputerNetworks/project2/README.md

 ##### Packet structure:

 The packet has three main components, namely: data (MAX_DATA_SIZE = 32000 Bytes), header which contains packet id, directory name and file name (HEADER_SIZE = 74 Bytes);  and a 32 bit CRC code to ensure correctness (CRC_SIZE = 4 Bytes).
-The ack in contrast uses 1 byte of checksum and
+The ack in contrast, uses 1 byte of checksum and

 ##### Instructions to run:
 1. Compile: make